S-01962

 Plain Language

-Deployers of high-risk AI decision systems must exercise reasonable care to protect consumers from known or reasonably foreseeable risks of algorithmic discrimination.
-A rebuttable presumption of reasonable care arises if the deployer complies with § 1552's requirements and retains an AG-identified independent third party for bias and governance audits.
-This mirrors the parallel developer obligation in § 1551(1) but applies to deployers.
+Deployers of high-risk AI decision systems must exercise reasonable care to protect consumers from known or foreseeable algorithmic discrimination risks.
+A rebuttable presumption of reasonable care applies if the deployer both complies with § 1552's risk management, impact assessment, and annual review requirements and retains an AG-identified independent third party for bias and governance audits.
+As with developers, the audit is incentivized through the safe harbor but not strictly mandated — deployers who forgo audits must demonstrate reasonable care by other means.

 Statutory Text